megascatterbomb/mega_mod/README.md

 - Nightfall:
   - There's two improperly sized clip brushes on stage 3 next to the crossing.
 This mod spawns a couple of signs that take up the extra space covered by the clip brush, which also provide direction to players.
   - The path_track nodes at the top of the final ramp also use the wrong output; this mod corrects the outputs.
 Carts will roll slower down the final ramp as a result.
+  - The round timer overhaul fixes a bug where setup time is stuck on during Stage 3, affecting Engineer building upgrades.

 ## Special Delivery